Space Shuttle Discovery

 Discovery became the third operational orbiter to enter service, preceded by Columbia and Challenger.
+After the Challenger and Columbia accidents, Discovery became the oldest surviving orbiter.
 It embarked on its final mission, STS-133, on February 24, 2011, and touched down for the last time at Kennedy Space Center on March 9, having spent a cumulative total of nearly a full year in space.
 Discovery performed both research and International Space Station (ISS) assembly missions, and also carried the Hubble Space Telescope into orbit among other satellites.

 Discovery was the first operational shuttle to be retired, followed by Endeavour and then Atlantis.
 The shuttle is now on display at the Steven F. Udvar-Hazy Center of the Smithsonian National Air and Space Museum.